LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 This iterator normally wouldn’t cause any issues, but the exchange produces hundreds of millions of metrics per minute, meaning hundreds of millions of iterator instantiations and `hasNext` executions.

 To fix the issue, I removed our redundant construction of `MeterRegistry`.
 After a restart, I could see that `PrometheusMeterRegistry` was now being injected into the application as expected!
-The `increment` method no longer contained a loop, saving an additional 0.6% of CPU cycles and reducing memory pressure as the application no longer needed to create iterators on each call to `increment`.
+The `increment` method no longer contained a loop, saving an additional 0.6% of CPU cycles and reducing memory pressure as the application no longer needed to create an iterator on each call to `increment`.
+A 0.6% performance hit may not seem significant, but in an environment where every millisecond matters, we'll take all that we can get.
+Not to mention, the operation was completely redundant and therefore, it had to be removed.

 In a nutshell, a small configuration error introduced an unnecessary operation that went unnoticed for 3 years, leading to many wasted CPU cycles.
 All that was needed to fix it was a bit of curiosity, a couple of hours of debugging, and the removal of 5 lines of code.